-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super p4 ldapsync -g p4 configure set "myServer#startup.1=ldapsync -g -i 1800"
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A super p4 ldapsync -g

 To update the groups for which LDAP configurations have been defined:

 To configure a start up command that updates the groups every 30 minutes: